-Learn What you need to do to be in compliance with Maryland's new
+Learn what you need to do to be in compliance with Maryland's new

-Sick & Safe Leave Law
+Safe & Sick Leave Law

 Maryland employers must take immediate steps to comply with MHWFA, including reviewing and, where necessary, revising PTO/sick leave policies to reflect the nuanced requirements of the important new law.
 Employers must also comply with MHWFA's notice requirements, which include providing a general overview of the law to employees, as well as issuing periodic individualized notices to employees regarding the amount of ESS available to them.

 Doug Desmarais of Smith & Downey, P.A. is partnering with the Caroline Chamber to provide a workshop on the new law.
 Doug has been practicing labor and employment law for thirty years, and is a regular speaker on laws and regulations.

 Proudly sponsored by Sparkle Pools & Maryland Plastics